jmartindf/voxduo/content/episodes/reacquainted/reacquainted-019.md

 Description: Wisconsin.
 What's it good for, other than freezing cold, oppressive humidity, and pestilential clouds of mosquitos?
 Nothing, really.
 That's why Joe's contemplating making his boldest move yet — the move to Tucson.
 EpisodeLink: https://voxduo.com/reacquainted/19

+Wisconsin.
+What's it good for, other than freezing cold, oppressive humidity, and pestilential clouds of mosquitos?
+Nothing, really.
+That's why Joe's contemplating making his boldest move yet -- the move to Tucson.